guidsen/react-simple-universal/README.md

 });
 ```

-## Feedback or contribute?
+## Feedback or want to contribute?
-Do you have feedback or you want to contribute to make this proposal reality, please send me a message on twitter @guidsen [@guidsen](https://twitter.com/guidsen)
+Do you have feedback or do you want to contribute to make this proposal reality?
+Please send me a message on twitter @guidsen [@guidsen](https://twitter.com/guidsen) or make an issue.